vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 The vector dataset was published last year as part of the [big-ann-benchmarks](http://big-ann-benchmarks.com/) challenge.
-The vector dataset consists of one billion 100-dimensional vectors using `int8` precision.
+It consists of one billion 100-dimensional vectors using `int8` precision.
 In other words, each of the hundred vector dimensions is a number in the [-128,127] range.
 The dataset has 29,3K queries with pre-computed ground truth nearest neighbors using the euclidean distance for each query vector.
 Vespa supports four different [tensor vector precision types](https://docs.vespa.ai/en/tensor-user-guide.html#cell-value-types),